-Out of the box, the ATMS provides a data feed to the 511 which populates social media.
+OpenTMS meets this requirement.
+The ATMS provides a data feed to the 511 which populates social media.

-The ILOG ATIS automatically posts advisories to agency-specified Twitter accounts, including regional or subject-specific accounts.
+The ILOG 511 platform automatically posts advisories to agency-specified Twitter accounts, including regional or subject-specific accounts.
 Different Twitter accounts are linked to the preview and production systems so that new Twitter functions can be tested before being pushed to the general public.